 What does ‘regulated’ mean & how does this affect me?

-The term regulated when discussing bridging loans means that the loan is regulated by the Financial Conduct Authority (FCA).
+The term regulated when discussing bridge loans means that the loan is regulated by the Financial Conduct Authority (FCA).

 The FCA are a regulator for financial services and aims to protect consumers, enhance the integrity of the industry and promote competition in the interests of consumers.

 All of this means that when taking a regulated bridging loan, you are subject to a higher level of protection from unscrupulous lending practices.
 These rules are only in place to protect personal borrowers and don’t apply to investors or business borrowers.